humdrum-tools/humdrum-documentation/guide/ch15/index.md

 Like the <span class="tool">hint</span> command, <span class="tool">ydelta</span> calculates numerical intervals only when more than one value is present on a given input data record.
-As in the case of **hint,** we might use the <span class="tool">ditto</span> command to propagate pitch values \-- replacing all the null data tokens.
+As in the case of **hint,** we might use the <span class="tool">ditto</span> command to propagate pitch values &mdash; replacing all the null data tokens.
 A suitable command would be:

 ```bash